Lvmingjie/RNA-Seq-validation/README.md

 <h2> Description of the algorithm </h2>

 The algorithm <b>HR-RTPCR_RNA-Seq_Comparison.sh</b> is a compilation of 7 small modules, written in bash shell scripting, and associates HR-RTPCR data with a transcriptome previously quantified with SALMON.
-The paper (ref.) describes in detail the methodology behind the algorithm.
+The paper (https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-6243-7) describes in detail the methodology behind the algorithm.
 However, below is presented more information about input and output format files, running details and also explanation about the main modules.\
 \
 \
  Pipeline describing the algorithm to compare HR-RT-PCR and RNA-seq alternatively spliced transcript proportions and correlations: